How to Categorize Adobe Creative Cloud in QuickBooks (and Xero)

 How do you categorize Adobe Creative Cloud in QuickBooks?

 Adobe Creative Cloud goes to Dues & Subscriptions or Software in QuickBooks Online, with Detail Type: Software.
 In Xero, use account 463 (Subscriptions) or 408 (Software & IT Expenses).
 On Schedule C, it lands on Line 27a as "Software subscriptions" under Other expenses.
 You do not issue a 1099-NEC to Adobe Inc., because they're a publicly-traded C-corp, exempt under §6041.
-Sales tax depends on your state: about 22 states tax SaaS (TX, NY, OH, PA, WA, AZ, MA, RI, CT and others); CA, FL, IL, and OR currently do not.
+Sales tax depends on your state.
+As of 2026, SaaS is generally taxable in states like TX (taxed as data processing, so about 80% of the charge is taxable), NY, OH, PA, WA, AZ, MA, RI, and CT, and generally exempt in CA, FL, IL, and OR.
+Treatment varies by state and locality and changes, so verify your state's (and city's) current rule.
 Adobe collects sales tax where required and shows it on the invoice.

 Key Takeaways